NERVE damage specialist IN PITTSBURGH

 Your peripheral nervous system contains 43 pairs of nerves that connect your central nervous system to the rest of your body (hence the name “peripheral”).
 While these nerves are extremely important to your ability to feel, coordinate, and move your way through your world, they’re also very fragile, and are prone to becoming injured in areas like the hands and wrists.

-As Pittsburgh’s top specialist in nerve repair surgery in the hands and wrists, UPMC’s Alexander Spiess, MD is one of the most experienced, qualified, and skilled practitioners in his field.
-Dr. Spiess specializes in providing effective, long-term treatment for traumatic injury to peripheral nerves, and by using cutting-edge techniques, he offers his patients thorough, compassionate care that is focused on helping them return to full functionality and find relief from debilitating pain.
+As Pittsburgh’s top specialist in nerve repair surgery thoughout the body, Alexander Spiess, MD is one of the most experienced, qualified, and skilled practitioners in his field.
+Dr. Spiess specializes in providing effective, long-term treatment for injury to peripheral nerves, and by using cutting-edge techniques, he offers his patients thorough, compassionate care that is focused on helping them return to full functionality and find relief from debilitating pain.

 Two of the most common types of traumatic nerve injury you can sustain to your peripheral nervous system are lacerations and stretched nerves.
 Both of these types of injuries can compromise your ability to move and feel your hands, and often require surgery to correct.

 The term “nerve laceration” refers to a type of injury in which your nerve has been cut or torn due to a traumatic event.
-Lacerations can happen for a wide variety of reasons, from car accidents to work-related injuries involving sharp objects.
+Lacerations can happen for a wide variety of reasons, from home improvement projects to work-related injuries involving sharp objects.

 The condition of having stretched nerves, also known as neurapraxia, happens when a nerve has been pulled, stretched, or even pressed beyond its natural capability.
 Interestingly, this condition doesn’t actually affect the nerve itself -- instead, it compromises the sheath that surrounds the nerve.